 Moving people with his voice: Brandon Burrows releases debut album

-14-year-old R&B-pop crooner recorded On The Move
+14-year-old R&B-pop crooner recorded On The Move with prominent musicians

 The generous seventeen-song collection, produced by Amber & Rob Whitlock, is comprised of compositions by iconic singer-songwriters Stevie Wonder, John Lennon, Paul McCartney, Jimi Hendrix, Cat Stevens, Bob Marley, Ray Charles, and Kenny Loggins along with a pair of originals, including one co-penned by Burrows (Chase Your Dreams).
 Burrows helped select the songs for the album with his long-time vocal coach, Amber Whitlock.
 He recently told the North County Times newspaper, Amber and I whittled it down to some songs that fit well with the originals we had written and also my voice and how I could perform them.
 We wanted to have different energy levels so it would make a good concert.